 However, don’t allow enthusiasm for lean to lead you automatically to value stream mapping.
 In some cases, using value stream mapping would be like using a top fuel dragster – the fastest and most expensive car in the quarter-mile race, the best-of-the-best in technology, drivers, and pit crews – to take you to the mailbox at the end of your driveway.

 Prepare for the High Cost of Participation

-While value steam mapping can be an effective process improvement tool, the cost to use it can be high.
-Like racing a top fuel dragster, value steam mapping requires the presence of highly skilled support team members who practice frequently.
-Because of the need for considerable detail, team members will spend hours, even days, to develop a comprehensive value steam map.
+While value stream mapping can be an effective process improvement tool, the cost to use it can be high.
+Like racing a top fuel dragster, value stream mapping requires the presence of highly skilled support team members who practice frequently.
+Because of the need for considerable detail, team members will spend hours, even days, to develop a comprehensive value stream map.

 Unlike drag racing, where direct costs can be measured, value stream mapping involves the risk of opportunity costs that are difficult to quantify.
 Simpler, more productive tools that are easier to learn might be available to make describing the current process faster and more effective.
 Many organizations forget to consider these opportunity costs for using value stream mapping.

 When management begins to appreciate the power of value stream mapping, a natural tendency is to want to jump in and improve the most complex business processes.
 After all, the most complex processes can often provide the highest potential return for process improvement efforts.